ruit/node-crowdprocess/README.md

 And then use it as you would if it was a new job.

-## Pipe the results of one job, to another job
+## Pipe the results of one job to another job

 Yes, you can pipe the results of one job to another, as with any Duplex stream.
 It's useful to build a job pipeline (`images.pipe(resize).pipe(applyBlackAndWhiteFilter).pipe(results)`) and if you have a group stream in the middle, you can pipe a map job to a reduce job that will take two or more results!
 This [test](https://github.com/CrowdProcess/node-crowdprocess/blob/master/test/job1-pipe-job2.js#L30) serves as an example.